Release Date: 10/9/2001

 Hacker is a strategy game that simulates being well…a hacker.
 You have a simple menu layout that shows your computer upgrades, what’s in your memory, your finances, and all that stuff.
 The main purpose of hackers is to take missions from the mission list, figure out the best way to do the mission, then report back.
 You can log into your Uplink Network to upgrade your software, hardware, and gateway (more on that later).
 The way the game works is simple really; the main thing to watch out for is being traced so you buy a trace detector and, depending on the upgrade, it’ll tell you how much time you have before being traced.
 You hack into a server by using a password cracker and waiting for the password to be hacked.
 Once you get in you have to actually “do the mission” and this can range from just copying a file, deleting a file, or more advanced things like changing an academic record, getting financial information about someone, etc.

 The simpler tasks are easy you just open your copier or delete tool and once you find the file you click on it and it either deletes or copies.
 Copying files have to add to your memory bank and certain files are certain sizes.
 Make sure you buy a defragger to squish all your files together for more room.
 Doing these tasks take CPU power to allocate the most important tasks to use more CPU power or just upgrade your CPU.
 All of this costs credit that you earn from doing these jobs.
 Some more advanced missions may need a proxy or firewall bypass before you can edit records.
 Either buy a cheap proxy bypass program that automatically starts the tracing process or get a HUD program that lets you execute more advanced programs for more advanced tasks.
-Editing records are easy; all you do is type in what the missions log says and you did.
+Editing records are easy; all you do is type in what the missions log says and what you did.
 Make sure you delete your log files (if you have time) so you’re not detectable and get caught later on in the game.
 If a big corporation finds you and reports you Uplink will kill your Gateway and it’s game over.

 Some of the most advanced tasks involve voice decoders that make you talk in a mic, and other decoders so get into the banks (the most high-security servers).
 Upgrading your computer lets you store more items, makes tasks go faster, and lets you use more advanced hardware.
 Once you get the best hardware the hardest task becomes a breeze.
 While there are a lot of missions the game gets old really fast and after the first 3-4 hours, you’ll start to get bored whether or not you ever get to the higher levels.
 Bouncing your connection around the map is the key to slowing the trace, but sometimes this isn’t even good enough.